grexor/teachingDocker/README.md

 `(base) student@biodocker:~$`

-To test if you `data` folder is writable, please execute:
+To make sure your `data` folder is writable, run this in the container:

 `touch data/test`